 “She has the daylight at her command, She gives the night its dreams yeah, She can uncover your darkest fears, Make you forget you feel them” – Chris Cornell, Can’t Change Me

 In 1990 I had sold out, short hair, white shirt and a tie, married, baby, and a mortgage.
-At that point in time I was a far away from the long-haired, dope smoking, flannel shirt and dirty jean wearing college kid in 1984 than I had ever been.
+At that point in time I was as far away from the long-haired, pierced ear, dope smoking, flannel shirt and dirty jean wearing college kid in 1984 than I had ever been.
 But, if I could no longer look the part of a non-conformist on the outside I could at least listen to the music that stirred my renegade soul on the inside.

 Digging through the CD bins at my favorite slash record-head shop I stumbled upon an album by a group called Temple of the Dog.
 Music in the early 1990’s, in a word, sucked.
 Artist like Wilson Phillips, Madonna, and Phil Collins dominated the charts, acts not known for ripping guitars or booming bass lines.
-My musical heroes were The Who, Led Zeppelin, The Rolling Stones and Aerosmith and Phil Collins wasn’t even in the same zip code.
+My musical heroes were The Who, Led Zeppelin, The Rolling Stones, Aerosmith and Phil Collins wasn’t even in the same zip code.
 Temple of the Dog was and I heard the music of my youth in their DNA.

 Chris Cornell, the musician who spearheaded the Temple of the Dog album, died yesterday at the age of 52.
 He was the man that led Soundgarden and introduced me to Pearl Jam, Nirvana, Alice in Chains and Stone Temple Pilots.
 This music filled a void in my life and allowed me to forget, if only for a moment, about all the people and things I was responsible for.